Bedrock-OSS/bedrock-wiki/docs/blocks/tool-based-destruction.md

             "minecraft:destructible_by_mining": {
                 "seconds_to_destroy": 1.5
             },
+            "minecraft:tags": [
-            // Allows pickaxes to mine this block faster "tag:minecraft:is_pickaxe_item_destructible": {}
+                "minecraft:is_pickaxe_item_destructible" // Allows pickaxes to mine this block faster ]
         }
     }
 }